trothr/chicory/doc/platforms.md

 Microsoft Windows works by way of CYGWIN or MKS / Unix Services for Windows but should also work by way of the Windows Subsystem for Linux.
+* MinGW-i386
+* Windows-i386

-IBM z/OS has a POSIX subsystem called USS which works fine with Chicory though the environment is EBCDIC rather than ASCII.
+IBM z/OS has a POSIX subsystem called USS which works fine with Chicory, though the environment is EBCDIC rather than ASCII.
 Scripts are not portable between z/OS USS and other POSIX systems without translation.

+* OS390-s390
+* OS390-s390x